-In 2013, the Montana Legislature established the Montana Indian Language Preservation Pilot Program, providing \$2 million in one-time-only funding to support language preservation efforts by tribal governments.
-Since then, the Legislature has funded the program on a one-time-only basis, with \$1.5 million most recently in 2019.
+In 2013, the Montana Legislature established the Montana Indian Language Preservation Pilot Program, providing \$2 million in one-time-only funding to support language preservation efforts by tribal governments.1 Since then, the Legislature has funded the program on a one-time-only basis, with \$1.5 million most recently in 2021.2

 In 2015, the Legislature passed the Cultural Integrity Commitment Act (Senate Bill 272) to encourage school districts to create language immersion programs on their campuses.
-The act provided a one-time-only appropriation of \$45,000 through the 2017 biennium for Indian language immersion programs of school districts on or near reservations or for those with at least one school that has an American Indian student enrollment of at least 10 percent.
-The program made Montana the first state after Hawaii to fund tribal language immersion in public schools.
+The act provided a one-time-only appropriation of \$45,000 through the 2017 biennium for Indian language immersion programs in school districts on or near reservations or for those with at least one school that has an American Indian student enrollment of at least 10 percent.3 The program made Montana the first state after Hawaii to fund tribal language immersion in public schools.4 Funding ended for this program in 2017; however, in 2023, a one-time-only appropriation of \$48,500 was proposed for language immersion programs.5

-In 2019, the Legislature failed to pass House Bill 371, which would have created a permanent funding source for language preservation programs at a level of \$2 million per biennium.
-Without further action by the Legislature, funding for language preservation programs will end in 2021.
+In 2019, the Legislature failed to pass House Bill 371, which would have created a permanent funding source for language preservation programs at a level of \$2 million per biennium.6 In 2021, HB 392 was introduced to increase funding for language immersion programs in schools and create lasting funding, but it also was not passed.7 Without further action by the Legislature, funding for language preservation programs will end in 2023.

 These programs have helped curb the trend in tribal language loss by spurring the creation of language education courses, dictionaries, sound books, and Montana tribal language apps, as well as increasing school districts' capacity.
 As a result, all Montanans now have greater access to tribal languages.
-To continue to build on the successes of this program and curb further loss of tribal languages, the Legislature should permanently and adequately invest in MILP in the 2021 legislative session.
+To continue to build on the successes of this program and curb further loss of tribal languages, the Legislature should permanently adequately invest in MILP in the 2023 legislative session.